18th August 2017 – Blank Space.

 If the hashtag #reputationsessions swamped your Twitter timeline last week, you know who to blame.
 Swift held a listening party with a hand-picked selection of British fans, who promptly spilt the beans about the experience on their social media.

 A good PR campaign won’t just focus on those top-tier media outlets and household name bloggers.
 But also more niche industry publications and budding bloggers.
-If you need some influencer inspiration, GroupHigh sends out regular spreadsheets highlighting key bloggers and vloggers in a range of industries, from parenting to sport.
+If you need some influencer inspiration, Respona has a full-on guide on how to find and reach out to relevant influencers in your industry.

 6. If all else fails, she knows the power of a cute pet!